 She stopped placing wires and looked at me.

 “Think about when you and I were in school,” I said.
 “All the things we had to learn.
-Now, imagine learning all of that, plus everything else that’s happened since we were school, all in the same amount of time.”
+Now, imagine learning all of that, plus everything else that’s happened since we were in school, and it’s all got to be learned in the same amount of time.”

 “I guess that would be hard to try to get everything in,” she said.